George Ezra censors own song lyric about dying during Queen’s Jubilee Concert

 Many reacted to Ezra’s decision to censor the lyrics on social media.

-Follow along with all the live updates from the jubilee concert here.
+The ceremony kickstarted in heartwarming fashion as the Queen showed off her acting skills for a “cute” skit opposite Ben Whishaw’s Paddington Bear.

-The ceremony kickstarted in heartwarming fashion as the Queen showed off her acing skills for a “cute” skit opposite Ben Whishaw’s Paddington Bear.
+Meanwhile, comedian Lee Mack ad-libbed a joke about the Partygate scandal – in front of Boris Johnson himself – while Stephen Fry made a comment about prime ministers that drew gasps from the crowd.

-Meanwhile, comedian Lee Mack ad-libbed a joke about Boris Johnson and the Partygate scandal while introducing DJ Jax Jones – in front of the prime minister himself.
+Catch up with all the updates from the event as they happened here.

 Register for free to continue reading